 This Day In Writing History

-On March 26th, 1920, the legendary American writer F. Scott Fitzgerald published his first novel, This Side of Paradise.
+On March 26th, 1920, This Side of Paradise, the classic first novel by the legendary American writer F. Scott Fitzgerald, was published.
 In the summer of 1919, Fitzgerald, then 22 years old, had broken up with his girlfriend, Zelda Sayre.